Bayer: Other acquisitions

 In November 2010, Bayer AG signed an agreement to buy Auckland-based animal health company Bomac Group.
 Bayer partnered on the development of the radiotherapeutic Xofigo with Algeta, and in 2014, moved to acquire the company for about $2.9 billion.
 In 2014, Bayer agreed to buy Merck's consumer health business for $14.2 billion which would provide Bayer control with brands such as Claritin, Coppertone and Dr. Scholl's.
 Bayer would attain second place globally in nonprescription drugs.
 In June 2015, Bayer agreed to sell its diabetic care business to Panasonic Healthcare Holdings for a fee of $1.02 billion.

 In August 2019, the business acquired the ≈60% of BlueRock Therapeutics it didn't already own for up to $600 million.

 In August 2020, Bayer announced it had acquired KaNDy Therapeutics Ltd, helping to boost its female healthcare business, for $425 million.
 In October, Bayer agreed to acquire Asklepios BioPharmaceuticals for $2 billion upfront.

-In June 2021, the company announced it acquire Noria Therapeutics Inc. and PSMA Therapeutics Inc. gaining rights to a number of cancer-based investigational compounds based on actinium-225.
+In June 2021, the company announced it acquired Noria Therapeutics Inc. and PSMA Therapeutics Inc. gaining rights to a number of cancer-based investigational compounds based on actinium-225.

+In May 2026, Bayer announced its plans to buy Perfuse Therapeutics, a biopharmaceutical company, for up to $2.45 billion—including a $300 million upfront payment.